- Join our Annual Membership Meeting on Thursday, December 17th from 6-7:30pm. Register here.

-Unlike traditional charity organizations, housing trusts are designed to be accountable to the people they serve, and driven by their needs and priorities.
+Housing trusts are designed to be accountable to the people they serve, and driven by their needs and priorities.
 One third of the Board of Trustees must be either: clients of the organization, people who are low-income, or people who work in organizations that serve low-income populations.
 Furthermore, as a membership organization in which members have voting rights on certain decisions, Homeward Bound is accountable to the broader communities that it serves.
-Therefore, every asset that is given to or acquired by the organization belongs to the community as a whole, and must be used for its greater good.
+Therefore, every asset that is given to or acquired by the organization belongs to the community.

 3. Building diverse, stable, thriving communities.

-Housing trusts are flexible enough to provide an array of housing opportunities, including home ownership, quality rentals, intentional housing developments, mobile or tiny home communities, limited equity cooperative housing, condominiums, and more.
+Housing trusts are flexible enough to serve the needs of a specific community.
+The model can provide an array of housing opportunities, including home ownership, quality rentals, intentional housing developments, mobile or tiny home communities, limited equity cooperative housing, condominiums, and more.
 No matter what type of housing a specific community land trust focuses on, the housing must be permanently affordable.
-Our community needs an array of affordable housing options in order to ensure a stable workforce, provide accessibility for varying incomes, ages, backgrounds, and racial identities, and retain young families.
 Homeward Bound aims to provide both home ownership and rental opportunities, through building new, high-quality housing and managing homes that are donated or purchased.